Ziad-Soliman17/Sales-Summary/README.md

-# AdventureWorks Intelligence Suite
+# AdventureWorks Business Intelligence Analytics

 ## Project Overview

-The AdventureWorks Intelligence Suite is a comprehensive SQL-based analytics solution designed to extract actionable business insights from the AdventureWorksDW2019 database.
+The AdventureWorks Business Intelligence Analytics is a comprehensive SQL-based analytics solution designed to extract actionable business insights from the AdventureWorksDW2019 database.
 This project combines three critical analysis dimensions—sales trends, product performance, and customer behavior—to provide a complete view of business operations and opportunities.

 *Key Objectives:*